fraterrisus/walkthroughs/aethus/items.md

 The ability to turn on/off picking up certain objects is kind of handy if you decide that Regolith / Sandstone / Deepstone / Lavastone just isn't worth collecting any more.

 {% endaethusitem %}
+{% aethusitem 'Data Spindle' %}

+*Where:* In the Administrator's Office in Iota; inaccessible until you run the particle accelerator for the first time.

+A MacGuffin that's part of the crafting puzzle for *Buried Memories*.

+{% endaethusitem %}
 {% aethusitem 'Dead Amber' %}

 *Where:* Mined from Wormwood Nodes on infected trees around Theta.

 Gemstones(...?) are for selling ($2000).

+{% endaethusitem %}
+{% aethusitem 'Decompiler Info' %}

+*Where:* Downloaded from the [Covert Comms Antenna](#covert-comms-antenna).

+A MacGuffin that's part of the crafting puzzle for *Buried Memories*.

 {% endaethusitem %}
 {% aethusitem 'Deepmussel' %}